-- Conduct the search only if there are clear and specific reasons for suspicion and there are facts that connect the student to a specific incident of misconduct. - Jackets, purses, pockets, backpacks, bags and containers in the student's possession may be searched to the extent reasonably necessary. - Under no conditions may a body or strip search be conducted. - Only school officials of the same sex as the student being searched may conduct the search. - Searches based on reasonable suspicion must be conducted in a private area where the search will not be visible to other students or staff (except for a school administrator or designee witness, also of the same sex).
+- Conduct the search only if there are clear and specific reasons for suspicion and there are facts that connect the student to a specific incident of misconduct. - Jackets, purses, pockets, backpacks, bags and containers in the student's possession may be searched to the extent reasonably necessary. - Under no conditions may a body or strip search be conducted. - Searches based on reasonable suspicion must be conducted in a private area where the search will not be visible to other students or staff (except for a school administrator or designee witness